Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 | Unique identifier (Guid) | Unique identifier (Guid) | *any*                   | None (not supported)                                                                    |
 | Pages                    | Pages                    | *any* (Pages)           | Page selector                                                                           |

-Additionally, you can enable the Conversion of text fields with media links (*Media selection* form control) to media library files by setting the `OptInFeatures.CustomMigration.FieldMigrations` [configuration option](#convert-text-fields-with-media-links-to-media-libraries).
+Additionally, you can enable the Conversion of text fields with media links (*Media selection* form control) to content item assets or media library files by setting the `OptInFeatures.CustomMigration.FieldMigrations` [configuration option](#convert-text-fields-with-media-links).

 Some [Form components](https://docs.xperience.io/x/5ASiCQ) used by content type fields in Xperience by Kentico store data differently than their equivalent Form control in Xperience 13.
 To ensure that content is displayed correctly on